Powerlearnproject/se-assignment-day-2-git-and-github-cate339/README.md

 5. A well documented project is easier for the original developers and future maintainers to understand and maintain over time.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+Comparison and contrast between public and private repository:
 1. Public repository is accessibe to everyone on the internet while in private repository is only accessible to the repository owner and invited collaborators.
 2. In public repository anyone can fork and suggest changes via pull requests while in private repository access and permissions are strictly controlled by the owner.
 3. Public repository is ideal for open source projects and projects where broad collaborations are desired while private repository is ideal for internal team projects, proprietary software developments, client work and any project where access needs to be restricted.